tensorflow/tensorflow/tensorflow/lite/micro/CONTRIBUTING.md

-*   If you would like to have an exception to this pause, with the understanding that your optimized kernels will break as we improve the underlying framework, then please contact the TFLM team and we can figure out some middle ground.
+*   If you would like to have an exception to this pause, with the understanding that your optimized kernels will break as we improve the underlying framework, then please send an email to the [SIG Micro email group](https://groups.google.com/a/tensorflow.org/g/micro) to figure out a middle ground.

 *   Every optimized kernel directory must have a README.md with the github IDs of the maintainers and any other relevant documentation.
 PRs that add